About the Presenters

 Maurice Odhiambo Anyanga

 Maurice Odhiambo Anyanga is the MCC Kenya Generation program coordinator for the past 12 years, following four years of work in the peace building and rehabilitation program of MCC.
 He is holder of a High diploma in Theological Studies and a Degree in Development Studies.
 Having seen some persons with HIV regain health and others die, he is convinced that a vigorous education program on the major underlying causes of HIV infection is key to controlling the spread of HIV/AIDS.
-Maurice is the husband Zawadi and they have three children ranging in age from 11 to 18 years old.
+Maurice is the husband of Zawadi and they have three children ranging in age from 11 to 18 years old.
 His hobbies include gardening, listening to Gospel music, singing, and reading.

 Curtis W. Book